austinmcnicholas-hub/Dashboard/README.md

 # CoachDashboard
 Dashboard for Customer Data such as Membership/Renewal/Revenue

 This Python script is a Streamlit web application that provides a dashboard for Coach Austin.
-Let's break down what this code does step by step:

 It imports necessary libraries such as Streamlit (streamlit), Pandas (pandas), Altair (altair), Pyperclip (pyperclip), and the datetime module.